-Batman: The Long Halloween by Jeph Loeb and Tim Sale (graphic novel review)
+Batman: The Long Halloween by Jeph Loeb and Tim Sale (graphic novel review).

 There is an odd flaw in this book.
-Although I get the use of significant days of the year as a means to encase the story, using it to jump the plot doesn’t make sense.
-In December, Lester Denter points out that there is a connection between Bruce Wayne and Carmine Falcone and yet it isn’t until Valentine’s Day, two months later, they visit Wayne Manor and then Alfred tells them Bruce Wayne isn’t at home.
-Speaking of which, Wayne gets poisoned by Poison Ivy and comes under her spell, doing what she requests for a month.
-There is no sign of Alfred at Wayne Manor or he would surely have realised there was something wrong considering both of them dine there.
-Throughout all of this, Falcone’s family and gang are being systematically being killed by an assassin called Holiday, who seems to have a regular supply of the same gun.
-Then there is the matter of Harvey Dent.
-When he gets acid thrown in his face in a courtroom and hospitalised, he ‘escapes’ and lives in the sewer but on what for so long?
-Writer Jeph Loeb seems to forget basic human normalities like sleep, eating and defecation.
-I know some of this is forgotten in any story because it can get in the way of the plot but there is so much emphasis on the passage of time in this story that this story has a lot of superficial elements and an unbelievable time scale.
+Although I get the use of significant days of the year to encase the story, using it to jump the plot doesn’t make sense.
+In December, Lester Denter points out that there is a connection between Bruce Wayne and Carmine Falcone, and yet it isn’t until Valentine’s Day, two months later, that they visit Wayne Manor, and then Alfred tells them Bruce Wayne isn’t at home.
+Speaking of which, Poison Ivy poisons Wayne, compelling him to succumb to her spell and obey her commands for a month.
+There is no sign of Alfred at Wayne Manor; if he were present, he would have surely realised that something was wrong, given that both Bruce Wayne and Carmine Falcone dine there.

 GF Willmetts